KenanRustamov/Hackathon/README.md

 ### Goal

   The goal is to manuever through the game dodging all of the meteors attempting to crash into your rocket to make it into space.
-Choose the correct shop power-up's or you may be impeding your goal.
+Choose the correct shop power-ups or you may be impeding your goal.

 ### App Walkthrough